Hero Image

 At the icy heart is Jennifer Lawrence, who, despite being enveloped in acres of Soviet-motif angora and lacquered misery, still manages to make Dominika Egorova a compelling vessel for pain and calculation.
 One doesn’t so much watch Lawrence as feel her straining against the film’s machinery, demanding attention through eyes that speak louder than her dialogue ever could.
 And what a machinery Francis Lawrence constructs: a world of hard marble floors and harder hearts, dripping with the implication that cruelty is just another bureaucratic tool.

 The film’s opening pirouettes—Dominika, a prima ballerina, maneuvered out of grace by those who exploit beauty for both patriotism and profit—promise something close to mythic resonance.
 But once she is dispatched to Sparrow School (the sort of place where lecherous headmistresses deliver lessons in submission with a cadence as crisp as a KGB firing squad), all subtlety vanishes in favor of rote humiliation.
-Kael would have recognized this—what aims for operatic tragedy soon slides, quite determinedly, into the gutter of genre convention.
 The spirit of La Femme Nikita hovers somewhere offscreen, perhaps rolling its eyes.

 The supporting cast appears mostly as coat-holders for Lawrence’s anguish.
 Joel Edgerton, American agent and emotional wallpaper, is the kind of hero only a screenwriter could love; his romance with Dominika is supposed to be smoldering but generates more warmth from Moscow’s wintry backstreets.
 Matthias Schoenaerts, all dead-eyed calculation as Dominika’s uncle, squares his jaw and moves through the plot like a misplaced Bond villain.
 Even Charlotte Rampling, reliably sinister, here dispenses the film’s dogma with the affect of someone ticking off boxes for an ethics committee rather than running a den of assassins.